aviaviavi/curl-runnings/README.md

     tag: Contains
     contents:
     # valid tags are `ValueMatch` | `KeyValueMatch`
-    # find the value true anywhere in the payload
+    # find the value `true` anywhere in the payload.
+This can be useful for matching against values
+    # where you don't know the key ahead of time, or for values in a top level array.
     - tag: ValueMatch
       contents: true
-    # find the value of contents as a value anywhere in the payload
-    - tag: ValueMatch
-      contents: 'some string'
     # `KeyValueMatch` looks for the key/value pair anywhere in the payload
     # here, {'okay': true} must be somewhere in the return payload
     - tag: KeyValueMatch